Buying bitcoin for the first time is both exciting, and daunting.

 What is Bitcoin?

 Bitcoin is a decentralized peer-to-peer cryptocurrency.
 Bitcoin operates on top of what is called blockchain technology, and it is highly secure and encrypted as a result.
 It is both digital money and a payment network.
 It was created by Satoshi Nakamoto, but that is likely a pseudonym.
 No one knows “his or her” true identity.
 Many people focus strictly on moon and Lambo now!
+For a deeper dive, see our feature article 'what is bitcoin?'

 What is the bitcoin blockchain?